This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Thailand.

-Prior to filing a petition for rehabilitation, debtors operating certain types of businesses (e.g., commercial banks, finance companies, finance and securities companies, and insurance companies) must receive written approval from the state agency responsible for overseeing the operation of the debtor.
+Prior to filing a petition for rehabilitation proceedings, debtors operating certain forms of businesses (e.g., commercial banks, finance companies, finance and securities companies, and insurance companies) must receive written approval from the state agency responsible for overseeing the operation of the debtor.

 What are the greatest barriers to efficient and effective restructurings and insolvencies in the jurisdiction?
 Are there any proposals for reform to counter any such barriers?

-Time and the insufficient number of Official Receivers (compared to the number of insolvency cases handled) are often the most important barriers in Thai bankruptcy and rehabilitation proceedings.
-In general, the proceedings are open-ended by their very nature, for the following reasons:
+Time and the insufficient number of Official Receivers (compared to the number of insolvency cases handled) are often the greatest barriers that delay the efficiency of Thai bankruptcy and rehabilitation proceedings.
+The proceedings in Thailand are open-ended by their very nature, which is generally caused by the following reasons:

 Each creditor’s application for debt repayment can be challenged.
 Before issuing the order, the Official Receiver must conduct an examination that will be done separately for each challenge raised.
 This process is very time consuming due to the overwhelmed and undermanned workload of the Official Receivers given the continuing growth of insolvency matters in Thailand; and

 If the stakeholders who filed the challenge disagree with the Official Receiver’s order, they can file an appeal with the Court in separate proceedings (from the main bankruptcy or rehabilitation proceedings) as subordinate proceedings, in which witness examinations will also be conducted separately by the Court irrespective of the proceedings taken place earlier during the debt investigation process of the Official Receiver.